+- 2. Select the appropriate primary and/or secondary sort sequence...

-- 3 Click Move or Copy, as appropriate. - 4 Click [OK].
+- 3. Click Move or Copy, as required.

+- 4. Click [OK].

 Appendix-Keyboard Shortcuts

 Sage Estimating offers many keyboard shortcuts that you can use to access commands.
 The shortcuts available depend on your cursor placement; some shortcuts are specific to certain windows or spreadsheet columns.